From a very young age I always knew I was an artist. I often escaped into my imagination, because being creative filled

 With that attitude and a forward-thinking mindset, Inglish is proving that putting your heart and soul into building a community, continually answering the needs of its members, and looking out for the best interests of the whole is the way of the future.
 When I asked Beth if she considered herself an evolutionary, she asked me exactly what I meant by that.
 “A person who follows their heart and intuition and continues to do so no matter what anyone around them says, building the new while refusing to just surrender to the way it’s always been done just for the sake of doing it that way,” I said.
 “Oh, well then . . .
 Yes!” she exclaimed.

 This article originally appeared in Nashville Arts Magazine August 2017 issue and online at nashvillearts.com.

-Hi, I’m Beth Inglish and I’m grateful that that our paths have crossed.
-My mission, and my purpose is to empower those who want to transform their life, and change the world for the better, with creativity, connection and community.
+I’m extremely grateful our paths have crossed.
+My mission, and my purpose is to empower those who want to transform their life, and change the world for the better, with creativity, connection, and community.

 I’ve always believed that the greatest achievement each of us can strive for in life is to have the ability to create the world around you, so that it matches the desires in your heart.
 My artwork will inspire you to do that!

-If you’re a creative entrepreneur, or want to become one, I believe I have some insights and experiences that can help you make an incredible impact.
+If you want to experience transformation in your life, I believe I have some insights and experiences that can help you make an incredible impact.